Walking for Health, Fitness, and Anti-Aging Benefits

 Benefits of Walking

-The goal of an anti-aging program is to enable us to stay healthy and fit as well as physically and mentally active as the years pass.
+The goals of an anti-aging program are to enable us to stay healthy and fit as well as physically and mentally active as the years pass.
 By reducing disease we can also give ourselves a better chance of living longer.
 We can't stop chronological aging.
-We can control our body's reaction to the passage of time, to a greater or lesser extent based on our specific situation.
+We can control our body's reaction to the passage of time, to a greater or lesser extent, based on our specific situation.

 Exercising regularly is an excellent strategy to slow aging.
 It's helpful to include strength training and stretching in a fitness program as well as aerobic exercise.
-It's also helpful to follow these additional anti-aging strategies.
+It's also helpful to follow the additional anti-aging strategies listed below.

 - Follow a healthy and nutritious diet

 - Deal with stress effectively

 - Perform stimulating mental activities to maintain memory and learning ability

 - Avoid unhealthy habits such as smoking and excessive alcohol consumption

 - Monitor and treat pre-existing health conditions as necessary